ohare93/brain-brew-starter/README.md

 ## Running Brain Brew

-Brain Brew is run in the command line with `brain-brew` and takes a recipe file as an argument.
+A Brain Brew recipe is run in the command line with `brainbrew run [recipe]` and takes a recipe file as an argument.

-> brain-brew recipes/source_to_crowdanki.yaml
+> brainbrew run recipes/source_to_crowdanki.yaml

 Two sets of these recipes are provided in this repo under `recipes/`, each having their own export folder in `build/`.